StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 Where $N$ is the number of participants and $SUS_{i}$ is the SUS score of the _i-th_ participant.

-The SUS score of our application is 86.33, which is classified as _Excellent_ on _Bangor's_ adjective rating scale [-@bangor-sus] and corresponds to the highest grade, _A+_, on _Sauro-Lewis_ curved rating scale [-@sauro-sus; -@sauro-lewis-sus].
+The SUS score of our application is 86.33, which is classified as _Excellent_ on the _Bangor adjective rating scale_ [-@bangor-sus] and corresponds to the highest grade, _A+_, on the _Sauro- curved rating scale_ [-@sauro-sus; -@sauro-lewis-sus].
 These results indicate that the application is highly usable and provides a positive user experience.
 The findings will be compared with the focus group findings.

 ### Game Experience